Domaine Derain are biodynamic producers in Burgundy with vines in a number of different Burgundian appellations.

 The Les Riaux is back with a stunning label and even a second name just to confuse everyone!
 It also now sports the name "Tentation" to reflect the label.
 This wine is an entry level Bourgogne red with the vines thriving on the Puligny-Montrachet plains quite close to the Aligoté vines.

-The grapes are harvested from the tiny Les Riaux vineyard which is close to the village of St Aubin which lies just south of the central city of Beaune.
+The grapes are harvested from the tiny Les Riaux vineyard which is close to the village of Saint-Aubin which lies just south of the central city of Beaune.

 The yields here are painfully low at only 30 hectolitres per hectare so expect this red to have good fruit flavours and good structure.
 It also has a bright and cheerful new label this year!
 Dominique destems most of the grapes with just a few whole bunches thrown in.
 After pressing, the juice and skins are transferred to large wooden vats for maceration for up to two weeks before the juice is transferred to old oak barrels for six months of maturation.